tbrlpld/blog/content/depend-on-abstractions-rather-than-implementations-in-python.md

 Why would we want to do this?

 The advantages you get by using the dependency injection have mainly to do with flexibility and ease of testing.
 You could now switch out the concrete implementation without having to change the consumer.
 This is particularly handy during testing.
-You could test the consumer without having a concrete implementation.
+You could even test the consumer without having any concrete implementation, yet.
 The [Wikipedia article on dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) goes into more detail.

 I only wanted to mention it here, because it seemed like a natural next step.

+***

+Hope you found this article helpful.
+If I missed something or got this all wrong, or all right, [let me know](https://twitter.com/tbrlpld).